 The General Data Protection Regulation (GDPR) is currently the hottest business topic in Europe.
 Hailed as the biggest legal change of the digital age, GDPR is a sweeping new regulation that extends the protection of EU citizen personal data.
-Companies will be held to strict, uniform rules on how they handle personal data, and face severe penalties if they fail to comply.
+Companies are now held to strict, uniform rules on how they handle personal data.
+Plus, they face severe penalties if they fail to comply.

 In this article, we explore the GDPR and its impact on the live chat market.